Configure the Backend Input Forms¶

 Backend by the editors of the youth club organisation and - within certain

-limitations - in the Frontend as well providing functionalities for creation,
+limitations - in the Frontend as well to provide functionalities for creation,

 update and deletion of the organisation’s data.
-In this chapter we firstly
+In this chapter, we first

 configure the Backend’s form inputs for easy access to the database’s contents.

-The forms providing the management functionalities are stored in a certain
+The forms that provide the management functionalities are stored in a

 Table Configuration Array (TCA).